elemental-lf/benji/_sources/restore.rst.txt

 * Some problems have been reported with ``nbd-client`` 3.18.
 Please see https://github.com/elemental-lf/benji/issues/12.
   Older versions like 3.16 and 3.17 (needs ``-t``, see below) and newer versions like 3.19 seems to be fine.

+* Debian 10 ("Buster") has an `nbd-client` package with version 3.19-3.
+The binary reports 3.18 as its version for whatever reason.
+This version does not work with Benji at all.
+See https://github.com/elemental-lf/benji/issues/56.
+  Currently (10/08/2019) the development version of Debian contains a newer `nbd-client` package which works without problems.
+This version will hopefully propagate into testing and then into Buster.

 * Some versions of ``nbd-client`` (like 3.17) use a timeout value of zero which also leads to problems.
 Please explicitly specify a timeout with ``-t`` in these cases.
 To make the confusion complete some distributions have back-ported the fix for this issue.
 So 3.17 on Fedora is actually fine without ``-t``.